 - Setting up of a trust (eg to provide a home for the spouse to live in for life).

 Spouses or civil partners do not have to be in financial need or financially dependent on the deceased to make a claim.
 The court will take into account:

-However, there are special rules if there has been a judicial separation or separation order, and if there has been an application to the court for financial relief in, eg divorce proceedings between them.
+However, there are special rules if there has been a judicial separation or separation order, and if there has been an application to the court for financial relief in, for instance, divorce proceedings.

 For former spouses and civil partners, the court can take account of age, children and contribution to the family.
-The circumstances of the divorce or dissolution may also be relevant, eg how long ago they split up, if they agreed a clean break settlement, and any evidence that they may have misrepresented their assets or income.
+The circumstances of the divorce or dissolution may also be relevant, for example, how long ago they split up, if they agreed a clean-break settlement and any evidence that they may have misrepresented their assets or income.

 Other applicants will only get financial provision if they are in need or were financially dependent on the deceased.
 There are statutory guidelines that the court takes into account.
 These include:

-When a person dies, the people named in the will to deal with the estate (the ‘executors’) or, if there was no will, the people that the law says are entitled to deal with the estate (the ‘administrators’) must apply to the court for an official document that proves they are the executors or administrators.
-These are called a ‘grant of probate’ and ‘letters of administration’ respectively.
+When a person dies, the people named in the will to deal with the estate (the 'executors') or, if there was no will, the people the law says are entitled to deal with the estate (the 'administrators') must apply to the court for an official document that proves they are the executors or administrators.
+This is a 'grant of probate' or 'letters of administration'.